 This book is made available free of charge in the form of a ZIP file containing a fully bookmarked and searchable PDF file that can be read on screen or printed and bound for individual use only.
 Its sole authorized download location is the author’s Sorabji Resource Site.
 It may not be uploaded or made available on any file-hosting or file-sharing website.
-Brief quotations and references are allowed in a research context provided that due credit is given in keeping with accepted scholarly practices; any other use requires the author’s permission.
+Brief quotations and references are permitted in a research context if proper credit is given in accordance with accepted scholarly practices; any other use requires the permission of the author.
 No electronic or printed copy may be deposited in a library or sold either to individuals or to dealers for resale.
-Previous versions must be destroyed upon downloading of the most recent one.
+Previous versions must be destroyed when the most recent one is downloaded.

-Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji is the long-awaited biography of the English composer-pianist and critic by the musicologist Marc-André Roberge, author of the Sorabji Resource Site (inaugurated in August 2010).
-It was finally made available on the very day of 121st anniversary of the composer’s birth (14 August 2013) in the form of a fully searchable PDF file that can be downloaded at no cost and read on screen or printed and bound for easier reading.
-It is regularly updated to fix problems and take into account new findings; it has known thirteen releases during its first two years of existence and, usually, one in each of the subsequent years.
+Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji is the long-awaited biography of the English composer, pianist, and critic by the musicologist Marc-André Roberge, author of the Sorabji Resource Site (launched in August 2010).
+It was finally made available on the day of the composer’s 121st birthday (14 August 2013) in the form of a fully searchable PDF file that can be downloaded free of charge and read on screen or printed and bound for easier reading.
+It is regularly updated to correct problems and take account of new discoveries; there have been thirteen releases in the first two years of its existence, and usually one in each of the following years.

-Bookmarks: Whereas the text file comes with a detailed index of names and subjects, the PDF file has bookmarks for each entry of the table of contents to enable quick navigation.
-The internal links make it possible to alternate between the reference to a musical example and the example itself, and between the section where a work is discussed and the catalogue entry.
+Bookmarks: While the text file has a detailed index of names and subjects, the PDF file has bookmarks for each entry of the table of contents to allow quick navigation.
+The internal links make it possible to move between the reference to a musical example and the example itself, and between the section discussing a work and the catalogue entry.

-Table of contents: A detailed table of contents (see a short version) shows the sections devoted to biographical information and thematic discussions.
-The presentations of the works may include all of the following:
+Table of contents: A detailed table of contents (see the abridged version) shows the sections devoted to biographical information and thematic discussions.
+Presentations of works may include all of the following:

-Dedication: Opus sorabjianum is dedicated jointly to Paul Rapoport and Alistair Hinton, whose importance in the shaping of my Sorabjian activity cannot be underestimated.
-They have provided essential help from the very start of this huge research project.
+Dedication: Opus sorabjianum is jointly dedicated to Paul Rapoport and Alistair Hinton, whose importance in the shaping of my Sorabjian activity cannot be underestimated.
+They have provided essential help from the very beginning of this huge research project.
 A full dedication will be found in the appropriate section of the book.

-In 1985 Rapoport had made me the regal gift of a printout of a preliminary version of his catalogue of Sorabji’s works.
-This enabled me to be ahead of interested persons in my knowledge of the details of the composer’s huge production, most of which was then entirely unknown.
-A few years later he gave me the initial impetus to tackle the present large-scale project.
+In 1985 Rapoport graciously offered me a printout of a preliminary version of his catalogue of Sorabji’s works.
+This gave me a head start in my knowledge of the details of the composer’s vast output, much of which was then completely unknown.
+A few years later, he gave me the initial impetus to embark on this major project.

-Hinton, the composer’s residual legatee, most generously opened the doors and documentary treasures of the Sorabji Archive and answered more queries and questions than anyone could ever imagine.
+Hinton, the composer’s residual legatee, most generously opened the doors and documentary treasures of the Sorabji Archive and answered more queries and questions than anyone could have imagined.
 Our correspondence since 1990, and especially since 1996, when we switched to email, fills hundreds of pages.

-Acknowledgements: In addition to Rapoport and Hinton, many persons and institutions (in fact some 160) have helped me over the years by answering queries, offering nuggets of information, providing copies of documents such as letters, giving permission for use, etc. Full acknowledgements will be found in the relevant section of the book.
+Acknowledgements: In addition to Rapoport and Hinton, many people and institutions (about 160 in fact) have helped me over the years by answering questions, offering nuggets of information, providing copies of documents such as letters, giving permission to use, etc. Full acknowledgements can be found in the relevant section of the book.

-Index: The index has been prepared with the help of two custom macros written with PerfectScript, the macro language of WordPerfect™ by Corel.
-Unlike my other macros published on WordPerfect Universe and on my personal page, these macros, which are too task-specific, are as yet unpublished (and are unlikely to be made available).
+Index: The index was created using two custom macros written in PerfectScript, the macro language of WordPerfect™ by Corel.
+Unlike my other macros published on WordPerfect Universe and on my personal page, these macros are too task-specific to be published (and are unlikely to be made available).
 Screenshots of the dialog boxes are available here: Add Markers and Index Codes to “Opus sorabjianum” and Index Generator for “Opus sorabjianum”.
-The number of options gives an idea of the complexity of the task involved in expanding the somewhat limited capabilities of the word processing software for creating a usable index.
+The number of options gives an idea of the complexity of the task of extending the somewhat limited capabilities of the word processor to create a usable index.

-Relationship to Sorabji: A Critical Celebration: Any reader familiar with Paul Rapoport’s Sorabji: A Critical Celebration (1992) will see quickly how Opus sorabjianum (which is not the work of a professional book designer) is indebted to it in matters of layout and format.
-This being said, the new book should never be seen as a replacement of Rapoport’s pioneering symposium, which laid the basis for serious research on Sorabji; it is rather a continuation that draws on a larger array of sources.
+Relationship to Sorabji: A Critical Celebration: Any reader familiar with Paul Rapoport’s Sorabji: A Critical Celebration (1992) will quickly see how much Opus sorabjianum (which is not the work of a professional book designer) owes to it in terms of layout and format.
+Nevertheless, the new book should never be seen as a replacement for Rapoport’s pioneering symposium, which laid the foundations for serious research on Sorabji, but rather as a continuation, drawing on a wider range of sources.